Fixing Fractures: On Demand

 Fracture repair in clinical practice

 - Fracture planning

 This course has been created by Dr Mark Newman as an entry-level roadmap to fracture repair in general practice, and to help you decide whether veterinary orthopaedics is your next CPD focus.
 Covering case management, hardware selection, and the reconstruction versus bridging debate, you can enjoy 24/7 access to flexible learning online.
 Hint: if you like this course, there will be a hands-on beginner’s orthopaedics workshop to follow in 2023.

 ANATOMY AND PHYSIOLOGY OF IMPLANTS

-Week 1 – Anatomy and physiology of fractures – In this introductory session we review the way bone responds to injury, and how the characteristics of bone healing impact on the success of fracture repair.
-This week is theory-based, but we’ll spice things up with some fascinating cases, photos, and open discussion of what happens when things go wrong.
+Module 1 – Anatomy and physiology of fractures – In this introductory session we review the way bone responds to injury, and how the characteristics of bone healing impact on the success of fracture repair.
+This module is theory-based, but it’s spiced up with some fascinating cases, photos, and open discussion of what happens when things go wrong.